Collin Martin: Minnesota United

-San Diego Loyal
+San Diego Loyal SC

 In February 2020, Martin was signed by San Diego Loyal for its inaugural season.
 He made his debut on March 11 in a 2–1 win at Tacoma Defiance, assisting the opener by Francis Atuahene via a free kick, and scored his first goal on September 2 to open a 1–1 tie at Las Vegas Lights FC.

 During a home match against Phoenix Rising FC on September 30, 2020, Martin was the target of a homophobic slur by Phoenix midfielder Junior Flemmings during first-half stoppage time.
 Flemmings called him a "batty boy", a homophobic slur in his native Jamaica.
 After he went to the referee to report the incident, Martin was shown a red card that was later rescinded after the referee admitted he was confused.
 After Phoenix manager Rick Schantz declined to apologize and remove Flemmings, San Diego walked off the field and forfeited the match in protest.
 A week earlier, the Loyal had forfeited a match against the LA Galaxy II after a racial slur was used against one of their players.
 Flemmings was banned for six games and fined an undisclosed amount.

-On May 7, 2022 Martin came on as a half-time substitute at New Mexico United with his team winning.
+On May 7, 2022, Martin came on as a half-time substitute at New Mexico United with his team winning.
 He was sent off for his second yellow card in the 79th minute, and the hosts scored for a 1–1 tie in added time.

+On March 3, 2023, San Diego Loyal unveiled their new kits through a collaboration with local street artists Signe Ditona and Paul Jimenez of Ground Floor Murals.
+A mural of Collin Martin was unveiled in Hillcrest.

+San Diego Loyal folded following the 2023 USL Championship season and in December 2023 Martin signed with North Carolina FC.

+North Carolina FC

+In December 2023, Martin was signed by North Carolina FC.
+He made his debut on March 9 in a 0-0 tie at home against the Charleston Battery.
+On May 14, 2024, Martin reached 10,000 USL Championship Regular Season minutes in a 2-0 win against Loudoun United FC.
+On August 3, 2024, Martin was named the Man of the Match in their 1-0 win against Orange County SC.
+On September 21, 2024, Martin recorded his 150th USL Championship Regular Season appearance in a 2-0 win against Indy Eleven and recorded an assist.
+Martin was included as an honorable mention in the USL Championship Team of the Week for week 29 of the 2024 season.